 Transfer your cinnamon-sugar cookie balls to a sheetpan lined with parchment paper.
 I prefer to use parchment paper because it allows the cookies to spread slightly.
 You can use a silicone baking mat if you don’t want the cookies to spread at all, though.
 Leave a 2-inch space around each ball of dough to allow for spread.

 How long do I bake the Snickerdoodle Cookies?

-Bake the snickerdoodle cookies in a preheated 350°F (177°C) oven for 10 minutes.
+Bake snickerdoodle cookies for 10 minutes in a 350°F (177°C).
 The cookies will be underbaked- still glossy in the center- when you remove them from the oven.
 They will continue to bake, though, because you’re going to leave them on the sheetpan for 2-3 more minutes.
 This underbaking of the cookies also keeps them chewy and soft.

 After 2 minutes of cooling on the sheetpan, or when they’re firm enough to lift with a spatula, transfer the cookies to a cooling rack and allow them to cool further.

 What makes them crackly?

 Snickerdoodle cookies cracked surfaces are the result of the cinnamon sugar topping breaking apart when heat hits the cookie dough.
 Leave the oven rack in the middle position if you don’t want a semi-crackled look.

 Once your cookies are cool (or warm) enough to suit your preference, you can serve them.
 If you want to store them, wait until they’re completely cool, or the steam they produce may make them soggy.